TIBCOSoftware/dovetail-contrib/README.md

 * Ensure that 'go test' succeeds.

 ## License
 dovetail-contrib is licensed under a BSD-type license.
-See TIBCO LICENSE.txt for license text.
+See [LICENSE](https://github.com/TIBCOSoftware/dovetail-contrib/blob/master/LICENSE) for license text.

 ### Support
-For Q&A you can post your questions on [Slack](https://tibco-cloud.slack.com/messages/dovetail-general/)
+For Q&A you can contact us at tibcolabs@tibco.com.